web-platform-tests/wpt/docs/running-tests/from-local-system.md

 **Windows**

-Generally Windows Subsystem for Linux will provide the smoothest user experience for running web-platform-tests on Windows.
+Generally, [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) will provide the smoothest user experience for running web-platform-tests on Windows.
+If you choose to use Windows Subsyste for Linux, disregard this guide's instructions for Windows and instead use the instructions for GNU/Linux.

 Be sure to add the Python directory (`c:\python2x`, by default) to your `%Path%` [Environment